 - Use a free radon test kit from your local government

-Although not the result of a microbial infection, depression and anxiety impact people during and after a move as well.
+It’s not uncommon to feel depressed after moving into a new house.
+Although not the result of a microbial infection, depression and anxiety impact people during and after a move.
 Teens especially experience difficulty adjusting to new surroundings.
 Some may struggle without a familiar support system nearby.

-- Keep in mind that it takes time to adjust.
-Give yourself and your loved ones that time.
+- Give yourself and your loved ones time to adjust

-Whether you’re trying to avoid getting sick after moving to a new city or getting sick after moving to a new country, taking care of yourself during relocation will help you avoid sickness and fatigue.
+Whether you’re trying to avoid getting sick after moving to a new city or getting sick after moving to a new country, taking care of yourself during your relocation is crucial to avoid sickness and fatigue.
 Along with using these prevention tips to stay healthy, you can enlist help from a professional moving company like Wheaton World Wide.

-We can do the heavy lifting (literally) during your move to keep you happy, safe and healthy when you arrive at your new space.
+We can do the heavy lifting (literally) during your move to keep you happy, safe and healthy.
 Get in touch with Wheaton today to get started!